-The Wildlife ACT Leopard Survey, run in conjunction with Panthera and Ezemvelo KZN Wildlife, moved to Tembe Elephant park at the beginning of April for the second of our five surveys.
+The Wildlife ACT Leopard Survey, run in conjunction with Panthera and Ezemvelo KZN Wildlife, moved to Tembe Elephant Park in April 2019, for the second of our five surveys.
 Tembe Elephant Park, found in Northern Zululand, is a 30 000 hectare reserve adjoining the Mozambique border.
 This reserve consists of a unique set of ecosystems, including sand forest, and extensive wetland and savannah, creating a diverse animal community and a paradise for birders.

 This reserve is home to some of the largest Elephants (Loxodonta africana), referred to as big Tuskers.
 These impressive animals boast body sizes reaching 7 tons and tusks weighing more than 45kgs.